-Delegation of Authority
+Delegation of authority

-- Students in third grade and higher grade levels: The Board of Education delegates to the principals of the school district or to a person designated in writing by the principal the power to suspend a student in third grade and higher grade levels in that school for not more than five school-days on the grounds stated in C.R.S.
+Students in third grade and higher grade levels: The Board of Education delegates to the principals of the school district or to a person designated in writing by the principal the power to suspend a student in third grade and higher grade levels in that school for not more than five school-days on the grounds stated in C.R.S.
 22-33-106 (1)(a), (1)(b), (1)(c) or (1)(e) or not more than 10 school-days on the grounds stated in C.R.S.
 22-33-106 (1)(d) unless expulsion is mandatory under the law (see JKD/JKE-E).

 Students in preschool through second grade: The Board of Education delegates to the principals of the school district or to a person designated in writing by the principal the power to suspend a student in preschool, kindergarten, first grade, or second grade in that school for not more than three school days on the grounds stated in C.R.S.
-22-33-106.1 (2), unless the principal or designee determines that a longer period of suspension is necessary to resolve the safety threat or expulsion is mandatory under law (see JKD/JKE-E). - The Board of Education delegates to the superintendent the authority to suspend a student, in accordance with C.R.S.
+22-33-106.1 (2), unless the principal or designee determines that a longer period of suspension is necessary to resolve the safety threat or expulsion is mandatory under law (see JKD/JKE-E).

+- 2. The Board of Education delegates to the superintendent the authority to suspend a student, in accordance with C.R.S.
 22-33-105 and 22-33-106.1 (3), for an additional 10 school days, plus up to and including an additional 10 days if necessary in order to present the matter to the Board, but the total period of suspension shall not exceed 25 school days. - 3.
 Unless otherwise determined by the Board, the Board of Education delegates to the superintendent of schools or to a designee who shall serve as a hearing officer, the authority to deny admission to or expel for any period not extending beyond one year, any student whom the superintendent, in accordance with the limitations imposed by Title 22, Article 33, of the Colorado Revised Statutes, determines does not qualify for admission to, or continued attendance at the public schools of the district.
 If the hearing is conducted by a designee serving as a hearing officer, the hearing officer shall prepare findings of fact and recommendations for the superintendent at the conclusion of the hearing.
-The superintendent shall render a written opinion in the expulsion matter within five days after the hearing whether the hearing is conducted by the hearing officer or the superintendent.
+The superintendent shall render a written opinion that imposes or refrains from imposing disciplinary action in the expulsion matter within five business days after the hearing whether the hearing is conducted by the hearing officer or the superintendent. - 4.
+Any person serving as a hearing officer shall receive training on how to serve impartially, including avoiding prejudgment of the facts at issue and conflicts of interest.
+The Board shall comply with all state law and Department of Education requirements regarding the content, timing, and frequency of the training.